Will There Be an XRP ETF? Gensler's Exit and Ripple vs. SEC

 The SEC has argued that Ripple’s sale of XRP constitutes an unregistered securities offering, while Ripple asserts that XRP is a currency, not a security.

 In July 2023, three years after the SEC filed a lawsuit, a federal judge ruled in favor of Ripple.
-Last month, the regulator filed a “notice of appeal” to the Second Circuit Court of Appeals court, arguing the earlier decision countered “decades of Supreme Court precedent and securities law.”
-On Thursday, Ripple filed a cross appeal to ensure that its positions are maintained.
+In September, the regulator filed a “notice of appeal” to the Second Circuit Court of Appeals court, arguing the earlier decision countered “decades of Supreme Court precedent and securities law.”

-The appeals process could take months to resolve and might determine whether financial products like an XRP ETF—which would allow mainstream investors to gain exposure to XRP—are approved in the future.
+Gensler's replacement may expedite the appeals process to resolve the case and determine whether financial products like an XRP ETF—which would allow mainstream investors to gain exposure to XRP—are approved in the future.

 Earlier this year, the SEC pivoted from its longstanding objections to ETFs based on crypto spot prices to approve funds based on the performance of bitcoin and ether, the two largest digital assets by market value.